 Methods: Coaxial MWA and CNB were performed for NSCLC patients, with a power of 30 or 40 watts (W) in MWA between the pre- and post-ablation CNB, followed by continuous ablation after the second CNB on demand.
 The paired specimens derived from the same patient were compared for pathological diagnosis and genomic testing.
 DNA/RNA extracted from the paired specimens were also compared.

 Results: A total of 33 NSCLC patients with solid lesions were included.
-There were two patients (6.1%) without atypical cells and three patients (9.1%) who has the technical failure of genomic testing in post-ablation CNB.
+There were two patients (6.1%) without atypical cells and three patients (9.1%) who had the technical failure of genomic testing in post-ablation CNB.
 The concordance rate of pathological diagnosis between the twice CNB was 93.9% (kappa=0.852), while that of genomic testing was 90.9% (kappa=0.891).
 For the comparisons of DNA/RNA extracted from pre- and post-ablation CNB in 30 patients, no significant difference was found when the MWA between twice CNB has a power of 30 or 40 W and ablation time within five minutes (P=0.174).

-Conclusions: CNB performed immediately after MWA allowed for the diagnosis of genomic testing in 90.9% of NSCLC.
-When the MWA has a power of 30 or 40 W and an ablation time within five minutes, the quantitative analyses of DNA/RNA extracted from specimens in post-ablation CNB were not affected.
+Conclusions: If the pre-ablation CNB presented with a high risk of pneumothorax or hemorrhage, the post-ablation CNB could be performed to achieve accurate pathological diagnosis and genomic testing and the maximum effect of ablation, which might allow for the diagnosis of genomic testing in 90.9% of solid NSCLC.